 Market-Based Approach Will Have Broadest Impact

-California is regarded both nationally and internationally as a leader in climate change policy.
-It is important to remember, however, that California makes up a mere 1% of global greenhouse gas (GHG) emissions.
-Where California can make the most impact in further reducing GHG emissions is by serving as a model for a robust, cost-effective cap-and-trade system that encourages participation by other jurisdictions.
-This system requires buy in from all parties—not just government and environmental groups, but from the businesses and industries that will support and implement these regulations.
+California is regarded both nationally and internationally as a leader in climate policy.
+It is important to remember, however, that California makes up a mere 1% of global greenhouse gas (GHG) emissions, sometimes referred to generically as “carbon” emissions.
+Where California can make the most impact in further reducing GHG emissions is by serving as a model for a robust, cost-effective cap-and-trade system that encourages linkage with other jurisdictions.
+This system requires buy-in from all parties—not just government and environmental groups, but from the businesses and industries that will support and implement these regulations.

-In 2017, California enacted AB 398 (E. Garcia; D-Coachella), reauthorizing and expanding the California Global Warming Solutions Act of 2006.
-AB 398 was a bipartisan bill, supported by the California Chamber of Commerce, that solidified California’s future as a leader in the market-based approach to reducing GHG emissions.
+In 2017, California enacted AB 398 (E. Garcia; D-Coachella), reauthorizing and expanding the California Global Warming Solutions Act of 2006, which first authorized the creation of a market-based cap-and-trade system.
+A bipartisan bill supported by the California Chamber of Commerce, AB 398 solidified California’s future as a leader in the market-based approach to climate solutions.

-Notably, AB 398 allows for the continuation of California’s cap-and-trade program, extending the program until 2030 and providing for market certainty.
-Among other things, the Legislature made improvements to the cap-and-trade system, directing the California Air Resources Board (CARB) to evaluate and address carbon credit banking rules to avoid speculation, and to provide additional industry assistance to California businesses that are most susceptible to “leakage”—the climate change parlance for the unfortunate fact that environmental regulations sometimes push businesses to relocate out of state, instead causing emissions in a less-regulated state.
+AB 398 extends the cap-and-trade system through 2030, which provides market certainty and encourages investment.
+The Legislature also made improvements to the cap-and-trade system, directing the California Air Resources Board (CARB) to evaluate and address carbon credit banking rules to avoid speculation, and to provide additional industry assistance to California businesses that are most susceptible to “leakage”—the climate change parlance for the unfortunate fact that environmental regulations sometimes push businesses to relocate out of state, instead causing emissions in a less-regulated state.